Keep calm. Carry on. Blitz it out. Dig for history. Death to the beaches.

 An intimate family saga, The Winston Machine is an unmissable new state-of-the-nation show from internationally-renowned company Kandinsky (Dinomania, Trap Street, Still Ill).

-Commissioned by New Diorama Theatre.
+Commissioned and produced by New Diorama Theatre.

 Quotes & Reviews